 We trust your QOLA Profile has been helpful for you to have a better understanding of your quality of life.
-Please continue to take the suggested steps to improve your Quality of Life.
+Please continue to take the suggested steps to improve your QOL.
+We encourage you to take the assessment again in three months to check your progress and success.